 Know your numbers.
-High blood pressure affects 1 in 3 Americans — and it’s the third leading cause of death in the United States.
-This May, celebrate National Blood Pressure Month by raising your awareness with the power of information.
+High blood pressure affects one in three Americans — and it’s the third leading cause of death in the U.S. This May, celebrate National Blood Pressure Month by raising your awareness with the power of information.
 Then, use that knowledge to fight unseen, potential risks.

 Due to a tendency to show either minor, or even no symptoms at all, high blood pressure has earned the nickname “the silent killer.”
 Knowledge of one’s high blood pressure — and then taking action — greatly reduces the possible risks of related health problems.

 French company Withings releases the Smart Blood Pressure Monitor, which can be plugged directly into an iPhone, iPad, or iPod Touch.
 The measurements are automatically uploaded and synched with the user’s account — making them available to share anytime, anywhere.

 By bringing Italian physician Scipione Riva-Rocci’s sphygmomanometer to the United States, Harvey Williams Cushing introduces blood pressure measurement to North America and helps spread its use in the Western world.